eshenka/ArtificialInsight/controller/README.md

   - `grpcio` - For gRPC communication
   - `protobuf` - For protocol buffer serialization
   - `uuid` - For token generation
-  - Logging libraries for observability

-## Error Handling

-The controller implements comprehensive error handling to ensure:
-- Invalid user tokens are properly rejected
-- Unavailable services are gracefully handled
-- Malformed requests are properly reported
-- All errors are logged with appropriate context

 ## Logging